FrankBeatrice/LJAB_Testing/content/cannabis_law.md

 The Office has experience relevant to clients participating in or otherwise involved with the cannabis industry, including:

 Assisting in the license application process for cultivation, processing or dispensing of hemp or cannabis.

+Counseling medical marijuana patients and medical professionals on regulatory, employment, and criminal justice matters.

 Assessment of business and individual risks under federal and state cannabis-related laws, and regulatory rules.